aleereigue/pbi/week0/README.md

 #### Programming

-Practical programming practice will take the form of weekly formative (not assessed) programming exercises using GitHub Classroom.
+:computer: Practical programming practice will take the form of weekly formative (not assessed) programming exercises using GitHub Classroom.
 These will happen in weeks 1-4 and 5-8 (so 8 in total).

 #### Coding Environment